t44chen/t44chen_sidequest_W3/README.md

 ## Iteration Notes

 Post-Playtest:
-- This is a strategy game where results depend on player logic rather than pure luck through item selection.
+- This is a strategy game where results depend on player logic through item selection.
 I redesigned the gameplay multiple times to achieve a user-friendly interface.
 - Early versions sorted items by value, making gameplay too simple.
 A shuffle algorithm now randomly adjusts grid positions upon each restart.
 - The “Embark” button obscured the selected item list in the backpack area.
 I've increased the bottom bar height and lowered the button to ensure all text remains clearly readable.